 - To train EGU members in current best practices within science communication, media, outreach, public engagement, widening participation, knowledge exchange, or policy engagement.

-The specific focus of their proposed workshop is left open to applicants but may include one, or several, of the following:
+The specific focus of their proposed workshop series is left open to applicants but may include one, or a few, of the following:

 - Science storytelling

 The EGU Outreach Committee prefers more in-depth workshop series on fewer of these (or other) topics, rather than broad and basic introductions to numerous ones.
 For examples, see the details of the successful workshop proposals in 2023 to get a better idea.